 Selected recordings available

-To find more recordings, go to Advanced Search.
-Enter in All Fields gitz rice AND select in Digital Content MP3.
+To find more recordings, go to Search Virtual Gramophone.
+Enter in All fields gitz rice AND under "Show advanced search options" select Digital content MP3.

 - Bordman, Gerald.
 American Musical Theatre : A chronicle.
 New York : Oxford University Press, 1978. viii, 749 p.
 AMICUS 476224